-This is an interesting activity and in the due course, you will walk into the nearing communities where you interact with the local people around the park and above all you will visit the IbyIwacu cultural experience where you will learn the lifestyle of the local people, way of their living, visit the Kings house, and enjoy the traditional dance the Intore.
-You will also listen to the traditional stories about the local traditional healers, taste their traditional dishes, local brew made from the bananas and also learn how the local crafts are being made like baskets.
+This is an interesting activity and in the due course, you will walk into the nearing communities where you interact with the local people around the park and above all, you will visit the IbyIwacu cultural experience where you will learn the lifestyle of the local people, way of their living, visit the King’s house, and enjoy the traditional dance the Intore.
+You will also listen to the traditional stories about the local traditional healers, taste their traditional dishes, a local brew made from the bananas, and also learn how the local crafts are being made like baskets.

 WHAT IS THE BEST TIME TO VISIT VOLCANOES NATIONAL PARK

-The best time to visit volcanoes national park is in the dry season but it will also depend on the activity you need to be part.
+The best time to visit volcanoes national park is in the dry season but it will also depend on the activity you need to be part of.
 The dry season starts from December to February of every year and also from June to mid-September of every year.
-So the rest of the month are for wet season.
-However, this does not mean that there are no tourism activities taking place on the wet season but you can always put on good and right gears for hiking because the wet season is slippery.
+So the rest of the month is for the wet season.
+However, this does not mean that there are no tourism activities taking place during the wet season but you can always put on good and right gears for hiking because the wet season is slippery.
 During the wet hotels give discounts to have client’s at their facilities and even the park activities are also discounted

 RWANDA GORILLA TREKKING GUIDELINES

 The Rwanda Gorilla Trekking Rules and Guidelines are meant to make sure gorilla safaris go efficiently.
-Rwanda known to the many as the land of a thousand hills is a home to the endangered mountain gorillas.
-Inhabiting the remote forested mountains in volcanoes national park situated in north western Rwanda, mountain gorillas are some of the closest wild human beings relatives.
+Rwanda known to many as the land of a thousand hills is home to the endangered mountain gorillas.
+Inhabiting the remote forested mountains in volcanoes national park situated in northwestern Rwanda, mountain gorillas are some of the closest wild human beings relatives.

-Each of the mountain gorilla family is tracked by strictly a group of 8 tourists in a day which means 88 mountain gorilla tracking permits are available every day.
+Each of the mountain gorilla families is tracked by strictly a group of 8 tourists in a day which means 88 mountain gorilla tracking permits are available every day.

 Currently, Rwanda is the number one and most preferred mountain gorilla-tracking destination.
-In order to ensure the wellbeing of the mountain gorillas and the tourists, the Rwanda development board put up mountain gorilla tracking rules and guidelines that should be followed and observed by tourists so that they enjoy the exclusive mountain gorilla safaris to the fullest and they include the following
+To ensure the wellbeing of the mountain gorillas and the tourists, the Rwanda development board put up mountain gorilla tracking rules and guidelines that should be followed and observed by tourists so that they enjoy the exclusive mountain gorilla safaris to the fullest and they include the following

-- Before Encountering The Gorilla, Always follow the guide’s instruction because the guides navigate the national park every day and therefore are aware and understand every part of the forest
+- Before Encountering The Gorilla, Always follow the guide’s instructions because the guides navigate the national park every day and therefore are aware and understand every part of the forest

 - Always keep in the tourist tracking groups especially while in the forest to avoid getting lost.